Fed proposes easing rule that limits risky bank trading

 The Fed is an independent regulator that asserts its separation from political pressure and the White House.
 Trump, of course, has had the opportunity to put his stamp on the central bank by filling positions on the seven-member Fed board.

-The new Fed chairman since February, Jerome Powell, who was a board member under ex-Fed chair Janet Yellen, was an investment banker before he joined the central bank.
+Powell, the new Fed chairman since February, was a board member under ex-Fed chair Janet Yellen.
+He was an investment banker before he joined the central bank.
 After Trump named him Fed chief, Powell told Congress that he believes the rules put into place after the 2008 crisis could be improved, though he doesn't completely support the administration's ambition of aggressively rolling back regulations.

 Another Trump appointee on the Fed board, investment banker Randal Quarles, is the Fed's top overseer of Wall Street and the leader in seeking to ease financial regulation.
 He has said the package of rules under Dodd-Frank should be overhauled but not scrapped.
 The third sitting Fed governor is Lael Brainard, a former Treasury Department official appointed by Obama in 2014.